 "You can be confident in your team working well, but you can't be sure about what others are doing.
 We have to remember what history has been.
 There have always been cycles.
 I was there in '99 and in 2000, when we didn't win the title for 21 years.
 Now we haven't had a title since 2007 and although it hasn't been 21 years, the situation is very similar.
 There are cycles that follow each other and as there were difficulties then, so now there are for us.
 If I look at 2017, however, it was an important year, because there had been a significant change in the regulations, with the increase in the track of the car, and the team had been able to make a very good product, able to fight at the beginning of the season with Mercedes, which until then had never had rivals.
 This is the same team that had been able to make that good practice in 2017.
 Since then we knew that we had to grow: we have progressed in experience, with a good exercise of the analyses of our limits and weaknesses and we also had shareholders who had the courage, the desire and the will to invest in these years not only in patience, but also in resources and tools necessary to grow to be able to make in 2022 the car that we see today".

-On Ferrari’s team behavior he says:
+On Ferrari’s team behaviour, he states:

 "I never had any doubts about who made me do it, for two reasons.
 First of all, I don't think that my role is more important than that of someone else: we are a team and everyone makes his own essential contribution.
 I've seen a team that has remained united in the face of difficulties and this has given me the motivation to believe and move forward.
 It's very difficult to open a cycle, but there's no doubt on our part that there is at least the will to try".

-About the three regulations, Mattia Binotto says:
+About the three regulations, Mattia Binotto states:

 "The financial regulations are new, complementing the technical and sports regulations.
 Today we have three regulations.
 The financial director is just as important as the technical one, because both have to manage a regulation.
 I'm not saying there are gray areas, but how one applies it is as much an element of competitiveness as the technical part.
 It is important to be attentive and, above all, for the FIA to make sure that everyone applies it fairly.
 I think the FIA has to make an extra effort on this front.
 It is a new regulation also for it, so when you go to make controls, the Federation must gain experience on what and how to control.
 From our side we try to help, because we think it is fundamental that these controls are conducted in a thorough manner.
-I don't want to contradict Carlos, but if we look at last year he adapted better than many riders who had changed teams, but it still took him a few races to reach his maximum level.
+I don't want to contradict Carlos, but if we look at last year, he adapted better than many riders who had changed teams, but it still took him a few races to reach his maximum level.
 I think that this year too it's part of his attitude to study and learn step by step, so much so that I'm convinced he'll get there very quickly.
 Already in Australia, regardless of the circumstances that have occurred, he was very fast and able to fight for the pole.
-Yesterday he also had the potential to take pole: looking at the times he did in difficult wet conditions, he was already very fast.
-So I think he is already adapting quickly to this race.
+Yesterday he also had the potential to take pole: looking at the times he did in difficult wet conditions; he was already very fast.
+So, I think he is already adapting quickly to this race.
 If we ask ourselves about two races of adaptation, we are talking about nothing.
 Charles, on the other hand, has a natural talent of his own in being able to adapt to the track and to all conditions.
 This natural talent of his is emerging".

 "I still think the real values will be seen after five or six races.
 To date we have only run three Grands Prix and to make a judgement would be hasty.
 I think we have to wait for Barcelona at least, because all of us, including the drivers, will have a better understanding of these cars and how to extract their potential.
 All of us will also bring some corrections and those who had problems at the beginning of the season will have time to correct them from here to Spain and only there I think we will have a more definitive judgment".

 "Having said that, we're off to an encouraging start: it's not like the balance will change between now and Barcelona, but there could be some changes.
 We are not yet in the right place with regards to the wheel hop and it is a performance limitation, also because it takes away the drivers' confidence, and it is a potential for development.
 Solving the porpoising definitively would be a step forward for us, even if it is not the only one.
-I see it difficult for Mercedes to reach our level, because today if you look at their performance they don't have a single problem and I see them struggling a bit.
+I see it difficult for Mercedes to reach our level, because today if you look at their performance, they don't have a single problem and I see them struggling a bit.
 They will definitely catch up: they are a strong, solid team and they won the last world titles.
 I'm sure that sooner or later they will correct and get back to being competitive, but for this year I see it as a difficult exercise".

 "I think it is always important to think about the points and the satisfaction of the result must be a consequence.
 I think that in races like these at the beginning of the season, when you have a car as good as ours, the priority is to finish the race, because if it doesn't work out, you end up fourth and those are always important points.
 Rather than taking risks to gain a position, it's better to consolidate.
 I think our drivers have embraced our team concept and they know how important it is for the team to maximize the points haul.
 Then I always repeat it with each of them: if making one of ours win means preventing Verstappen or one of the others from doing so, it's always a good thing.
 Our real rivals must remain the others and must not be internal to the team.
 I am convinced that an order would be shared.
 I think the one between Charles and Max is a beautiful rivalry.
 If not this season, where it already exists, it will be in the next and I think that this is the beauty of this Formula 1.
 There is a generational change going on, with young drivers with great talent who have always fought.
 As a Formula 1 fan, I think it's great to experience that".